suhartobanerjee/neovim-config/README.md

 5. Fugitive Git Wrapper
 6. LSP-Zero
 7. Nvim-R to make (Neo)Vim an R IDE!
+8. Lualine to have a light and efficient tabline.
+9. Nvim-Autopairs to get autobracket matching.

 To install nvim within a conda environment on the BIH cluster, use the following command (with either mamba or conda):